mnowicki94/documents_classifier_api/README.md

-# Setting Up the Environment
+# Setting Up the Environment via conda

 To create the Conda environment and install the required packages, follow these steps: